Frozelar/AGBIC-Project/README.txt

 - BFXR: http://www.bfxr.net/

 Music credits:
+- "The Glacier's Peak", a Sonic Advance remix made by jmr on OverClocked Remix ( http://ocremix.org ).
+The remix can be found here: http://ocremix.org/remix/OCR02370

 Other credits:
 - Some of the very early code was derived from examples shown in LazyFoo's SDL tutorials: http://lazyfoo.net/tutorials/SDL/